leanix-public/leanix-report-tutorial-table/TUTORIAL.md

 <img src="https://i.imgur.com/mZtLVeb.png">
 </div>

 #### We quickly realize when exporting the dataset that the exported document doesn't look that great.
-Altough the styling of the excel document falls out of scope of the current tutorial, we can improve it significantly by simply specifying the width of each exported column in our *index.js* file as follows:
+Altough the styling of the excel document falls out of the scope for this tutorial, we can improve it significantly by simply specifying the width of each exported column in our *index.js* file as follows:

 ```javascript
 ...